top of page

 Greek cuisine is all about island life, fresh ingredients, loads of seafood, and light flavours.
 However, Greek cuisine also has a myriad of vegetarian dishes.
 The most popular are dolmas, flavoured rice wrapped in vine leaves.
 Here is another lovely dish that highlights the region's flavours.

 This is a dish with beautiful flavours and textures.
-The rice is lightly scented with smoked paprika and lime juice and forms the base of the dish.
+The rice is lightly scented with smoked paprika and lime juice, forming the base of the dish.
 The spinach and chickpeas add texture and healthy flavours, the earthiness of the spinach and the nuttiness of the chickpeas.
 Together, this dish is lovely, hearty, and a showpiece on the table.
-You can serve it as a carbohydrate or as a meal by itself.
+You can serve it as a carbohydrate or as a meal on its own.

 Ingredients: